-/etc/passwd
+Updating /etc/passwd on the Local Station for UUCP

 To ensure proper security and access, you need to ensure that the user entries for uucp and nuucp are both present and correct.
 The uucp entry in the passwd file is for ownership purposes, and the nuucp entry is for remote UUCP access.
 Ensure that your password file has both entries and that they are the same as the following example.
 If the uucp and nuucp entries don't match the following, edit those accounts so they do match.